Actively Recruiting

 • Sacroiliac pain as diagnosed above

-• Severe disability from sacroiliac joint pain with an initial Oswestry Disability Index score over 40%
+• Severe sacroiliac joint pain causing significant disability with initial Oswestry Disability Index score greater than 40%

 • Received conservative treatment including physiotherapy and pain medication for at least three months

-• Able to understand and consent to the study, device management, and follow-up surveys
+• Able to understand and consent to the study and participate in follow-up surveys

-• Scheduled for a commercial SPRINT procedure authorized by healthcare insurance
+• Scheduled for a commercial SPRINT procedure authorized through healthcare insurance

 Not Eligible